Thinkmill/monorepo-starter/README.md

     - private-package
 - apps/
     - placeholder-app
+- services/
+    - placeholder-service
 - websites/
-    - placeholder-website
 ```

 To determine where to place a new package:

 - If it is designed to be consumed by other packages, and not run on its own, put it in the `/packages` folder.
 These may be published to npm, but can also include private packages.
-- If it is a node app to be deployed, put it in the `/apps` folder
+- If it is a user-facing app or website, it should live in the `/apps` folder
-- If it a website to be deployed, put it in the `/websites` folder
+- If it is a back-end service or node app, it should live in the `/services` folder

+The `website/` directory should be used for a documentation website, or other repository-wide website.

 > We recommend deleting any of these folders that you don't intend to use in your project